bhagyabanghadai/MemVra/README.md

   - `MEMVRA_API_KEY=your-strong-api-key`
 - Client requests must include the header: `X-API-Key: your-strong-api-key`.
 - In Compose, auth is enabled by default with a dev key.
 Change it for your setup.

+### Using Swagger UI with API Key
+- Open `http://localhost:8080/swagger-ui/index.html` (or your port).
+- Click `Authorize`, select `ApiKeyAuth`, and enter your API key.
+- Endpoints are annotated to require `ApiKeyAuth`; unauthenticated requests return `401` when auth is enabled.

 ## Observability